JavaScript is required

 Definitions

-Bullying: Repeated verbal, physical, social or psychological behaviour that is harmful and involves the misuse of power by an individual or group towards one or more persons.
-Bullying occurs when one or more people deliberately and repeatedly upset or hurt another person, damage their property, reputation or social acceptance.
+Bullying: Bullying is any repeated behaviour that harms someone.
+Bullying can be verbal, physical, social or psychological behaviour.
+It usually involves the misuse of power by a person or group towards others.
+Bullying may happen when a person or people deliberately and repeatedly upset or hurt another person, or damage their property, reputation or social standing.
 Examples of bullying could include:

 • behaving aggressively